 Starting point: What is in your current contract?

-To start, you need to understand what licenses you have purchased and which products and features are included in them.
-Many customers don’t realize that the products mentioned in their bill of materials (BoM) are often actually a bundle of products and features that they are entitled to use, rather than a single product.
+To start, you need to understand what licences you have purchased and which products and features are included in them.
+Many customers don’t realise that the products mentioned in their bill of materials (BoM) are often actually a bundle of products and features that they are entitled to use, rather than a single product.
 Not knowing the exact details of what you are entitled to use might lead to overestimating the gap between actual usage and your entitlements.
 In other words: you might conclude that you need to buy more than you really need.